-Morris, a Republican, was the representative for Minnesota's 6th congressional district from 1901 to 1903.
+Morris was the representative for Minnesota’s 6th congressional district and was a Republican.
+He served from 1901 to 1903.

 From Mar 1897 to Mar 1903, Morris missed 113 of 515 roll call votes, which is 21.9%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 |Dec 1901-Feb 1902||19||2||10.5%||19th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information